-40 patients were identified to have been seen for NOA since July 2018.
-22 patients (55%) responded and 19 (48%) elicited complete responses.
+Forty patients were identified to have been seen for NOA since July 2018; 22 patients (55%) responded and 19 (48%) elicited complete responses.
 Patient demographics are summarized in Table 1.

-To consider pursuing medical/non-surgical treatment, participants indicated that they would expect a median increase in the success rates of sperm retrieval by a minimum of 7.5% (standard deviation (SD) of 11.62%), successful pregnancy by 17.5% (SD 15.05%) and obtaining a live birth by 10% (SD 17.60%).
+To consider pursuing medical/non-surgical treatment, participants indicated that they would expect a median increase in the success rates of sperm retrieval by a minimum of 7.5% (standard deviation [SD] 11.62%), successful pregnancy by 17.5% (SD 15.05%), and obtaining a live birth by 10% (SD 17.60%).
 To pursue surgical interventions, participants had greater expectations for the increased success rate of sperm retrieval, pregnancy, and live birth rate (Figure 1).
 Patients who did not have sperm retrieval had greater expectations for success rates of all surgical interventions compared to patients who had undergone sperm retrieval (Table 2).

 With regards to the maximal acceptable cost to pursue further fertility treatments for a given percentage increase in live birth rate, there was a trend towards a higher acceptable cost for an increased rate of successful live births (Figure 2).
-The median acceptable cost for a 10% and 50% increase in live birth rate was \$5,000 and \$15,000 respectively.
+The median acceptable costs for a 10% and 50% increase in live birth rate were \$5000 and \$15 000, respectively.